gayatrikam/estate-anomaly-detector/README.md

 We chose the dataset published by Kaggle for their ongoing sales price prediction model competition: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview

-This dataset is an iteration of the Ames Housing dataset, compiled by ean De Cock for data science education purposes.
-This dataset includes 79 explanatory variables that comprehensively describe residential homes in Ames, Iowa.
+This dataset is an iteration of the Ames Housing dataset, compiled by Dean De Cock for data science education purposes.

-Before we can build our anomaly detection mechanism, we must first develop a price prediction model.
 The dataset was specifically released to be compatible with housing price prediction tasks, containing features that capture structural, locational, and transactional attributes of properties.
+It includes 79 qualitative and quantitative variables that comprehensively describe residential homes in Ames, Iowa.
+Through preprocessing and encoding, we expand these into over 200 fully quantitative, model-ready features.

 ## Library Documentation
 - [Pandas Library](https://pandas.pydata.org/docs/)